patrickm-tan/patricktan/src/projects/threads.md

 #### Creating an experience

 To further understand the students experiences, we developed an experience map based on the feedback from the formative studies in the previous section.
 The main goal in creating an experience map was to visualize an end-to-end experience that students go through when attending social events.
-The map will allow us to see the bigger picture in where we can highlight painpoints in the experience but also enjoyable aspects.
+The map will allow us to see the bigger picture in where we can highlight painpoints in the experience but also enjoyable aspects throughout their experience.

 ![Experience Map](../assets/images/projects/threads/experience.png)

 ### Sketching and Testing

+With the first stage of the research done, we were able to create a low-fidely prototype of a mobile app.
+Utilizing the research from the experience map, we highlighted

 Paper prototyping...
 - What was the goal?